 Google Ads and SEO can complement one another, but it is important to note that both are different from each other.
-Using SEO helps make your site more attractive to customers and creates engaging content that caters to your customers’ specific needs.
-Thus, SEO involves everything in your site from optimizing site layout, ensuring user-friendly design, and all written materials and videos.
-SEO works to have your site a higher ranking in organic searches.
+Using SEO helps make your site more attractive to customers and creates engaging content that caters to your customer’s specific needs.
+Thus, SEO involves everything on your site from optimizing site layout, to ensuring user-friendly design, and all written materials and videos.
+SEO works to give your site a higher ranking in organic searches.

 On the other hand, Google Ads helps target specific keywords and keyword phrases that your potential customers use while searching Google and then creates an ad to promote your website.
 It is a fast and efficient way to reach your target customers.
 Below is an example of a Google ad when searching for a ‘roofing company’ on Google.

 1.2.
 How to Create a Google Ads Account

 To start, you’ll want to open the Google Ads website.
 On the homepage, you can simply sign in with your existing Google account, or you may also create a new account if you prefer.
 Once done, click “Start now” as seen in the image below.

 Now that you have created your Google Ads account, you are ready for your first Google Ads Campaign!
 Here are the steps in creating your first campaign:

 Google ads will ask you to choose your campaign’s main advertising goal.
 This is a great way to start setting up your campaign focus on a specific goal and achieve the results that you want.
 If you want to gain more website visits and phone calls, go ahead and select these options.
 Make sure you include your website URL and business phone number.